 We do not have a nominating and corporate governance committee.
 Our board of directors performed the functions associated with a nominating committee.
 Generally, nominees for directors are identified and suggested by the members of our board of directors or management using their business networks and, other than Dr. Werner Ladwein, all of our director nominees were nominated for a seat on the board of directors based on prior service as directors to our company.
 Our board of directors has not retained any executive search firms or other third parties to identify or evaluate director candidates in the past and does not intend to in the near future.
 We have elected not to have a nominating committee because we are an exploration stage company with limited operations and resources.

-Our board of directors does not have a written policy or charter regarding how director candidates are evaluated or nominated for our board of directors.
-Additionally, our board of directors has not created particular qualifications or minimum standards that candidates for our board of directors must meet.
+Our board of directors does not have a written policy or charter regarding how director candidates are evaluated or nominated for our board of directors must meet.
 Instead, our board of directors considers how a candidate could contribute to our business and meet our needs and those of our board of directors.
 As we are an exploration stage company, our board of directors will not consider candidates for director recommended by our stockholders, and we have received no such candidate recommendations from our stockholders.